web3labs/ink-verifier-image/README.md

-# 🦑 Verifier Image for Ink!
+# 🦑 Verifier Image for ink!

 > 🐉🐉 This image and the described mechanisms are not yet officially supported, therefore are experimental and subject to change.

-Container image for Ink! smart contracts source code verification.
+Container image for ink! smart contracts source code verification.

 Features:
 - Verification of source packages
 - Verifiable source package generation

-See [Ink!
-Verifier explainer](https://github.com/web3labs/ink-verifier-server/blob/main/docs/INK_VERIFIER_EXPLAINER.md) for further info on how the image is used in the Ink!
+See [ink!
+Verifier explainer](https://github.com/web3labs/ink-verifier-server/blob/main/docs/INK_VERIFIER_EXPLAINER.md) for further info on how the image is used in the ink!
 Verifier Server for a full verification workflow.

 **Table of Contents**
 - [Building the Verifier Image](#building-the-verifier-image)